uxtely/js-utils/static-pages-bundler/README.md

 ## Assets and CSP
 The production bundler inlines the JavaScript and CSS files.
-Also, it combines in one script tag and computes its corresponding CSP nonce.
+And computes their CSP nonces.

 ## Images and Videos